 MCAs have been known to carry annual percentage rates the total cost of a loan, including all fees in the triple digits.
 These costs, as well as the daily repayment schedule, can cause serious cash-flow problems.
 In some cases, MCAs can lead to a debt trap, where it's virtually impossible to repay and you must refinance into another and yet another MCA or file for bankruptcy.

 That's why many consumer advocates and nonprofit lenders consider MCAs a financing option of last resort.
 Below, we lay out the pros and cons of merchant cash advances to help you make a wise financing choice.

-A merchant cash advance has historically been for businesses whose revenue comes primarily from credit and debit card sales, such as restaurants or retail shops.
-Now, merchant cash advances are available to other businesses that don’t rely heavily on credit card or debit card sales.
+A MCA, or merchant cash advance, has historically been for businesses whose revenue comes primarily from credit and debit card sales, such as restaurants or retail shops.
+Now, merchant cash advances are available to other businesses that don't rely heavily on credit card or debit card sales.

 Merchant cash advance repayments can be structured in two ways.

 You can get an upfront sum of cash in exchange for a slice of your future credit and debit card sales, or you can get upfront cash that is repaid by remitting fixed daily or weekly debits from your bank account, known as ACH, for Automated Clearing House withdrawals.